TEACHING OF ITALIAN

 written and oral exam.

-The written part will last one hour and thirty minutes.
+The written part will last 1,30 hours.
 Students will have to give evidence

 of their knowledge acquired through the studying of a book on language